NFL Rumors: Eli Manning Returning To Giants, Complicating Quarterback Carousel

 — Ralph Vacchiano (@RVacchianoSNY) February 27, 2019

-Earlier this month, per The Inquisitr, radio host Colin Cowherd floated a scenario on his show of Seattle Seahawks quarterback Russell Wilson wishing to force a trade to the Giants, due to his wife, pop singer Ciara, supposedly desiring a move to New York.
+Earlier this month, per The Inquisitr, radio host Colin Cowherd floated a scenario on his show of Seattle Seahawks quarterback Russell Wilson wishing to force a trade to the Giants due to his wife, pop singer Ciara, supposedly desiring a move to New York.

-But there wasn’t much substance to that report, with no major NFL reporter stating anything similar to that, and the Giants making a commitment to Manning would seem to mean they’re not making a move for Wilson, at least not this offseason.
+But there wasn’t much substance to that report with no major NFL reporter stating anything similar to that, and the Giants making a commitment to Manning would seem to mean they’re not making a move for Wilson, at least not this offseason.